lisaxeverest/15.S60_2025/README.md

 **The 8 modules**:

-- Session 1: Terminal, Git, and Project Management
+- Session 1: Terminal, Github, and Best Practices
 - Session 2: Data Wrangling in R
 - Session 3: Introduction to Machine Learning with Python
 - Session 4: Introduction to Deep Learning